Pepijn98/newtab/README.md

 # Kyra
-A clean personal new tab page (chromium browerser only excluding opera)
+A clean personal new tab page (chromium browsers only excluding opera)

 ## About
 A simplistic new tab page with my most used bookmarks. \